umcu/clinlp/docs/source/getting_started.md

 ## Conclusion

 In this guide, we have shown how to create a blank model, add components to it, and process a piece of text.
 It also shows how to configure individual components and organize them in a specific information extraction pipeline.
-Note that there are more components available than shown in this example, you can find them in the [components library](components).
+Note that there are more components available than shown in this example, you can find them on the [Components](components) page.
 By now you understand the basics, and are ready to further explore everything `clinlp` can offer!